The Exit Interview

 everything about baseball, evaluating his brothers' play.
 Eli "Nails” is just one of those kids who couldn't get enough of the game, but so far, it's all just watching.

-Eli wanted to be like Will Smith, and he started catching.
-This is a kid who had two club feet when he was born, all these surgeries, more than 30 of them in his life.
+It didn't take him long to realize that if he was gonna get more playing time, he needed an edge.
+Nobody wanted to be a catcher as a kid.
+So he picked up the tools-of-ignorance, had Dad buy him a catcher's mitt, and went for it, ultimately loved the position.
+Eli wanted to be like Will Smith, and as he became more experienced catching, he realized he had found a way to a better experience.
+This is a kid who had two club feet when he was born, and after all those surgeries, wouldn't be denied.
 Even in the middle of the season, they would have to take a week off to do that surgery to stretch his esophagus again.
-What was pitiful became beautiful.

 His 12-year-old season in Little League, Nails makes the All-Star team....
 A freaking All-Star.
 It was amazing to see the satisfaction in every move that he makes on a baseball field.
 In my lifetime, I have seen great players, talented players, powerful players, Roy Hobbs talent guys.
 I have had the pleasure of being present in many living rooms as some of those players signed professional contracts.
 But I will speak prophetically here about this kid; this is a sign of things to come for Eli.
 He might never see the inside of a major league uniform, but wherever he lands, he will always be "Nails".